CSIS-iLab/on-the-radar/_authors/paulina-wheeler.md

 role: ''

 ---
 Paulina is currently an undergraduate entering her senior year at UC Berkeley, where she studies political science and applied mathematics.
-Her interests include nuclear nonproliferation, national security and aerospace.
+She is a member of the Nuclear Policy Working Group and her interests include nuclear nonproliferation, national security and aerospace.